pml-lang/pml-companion/README.md

 ## Development

-For instructions on ho to develop PML see [Developmrnt](Development.md)
+For instructions on how to develop PML see [Developmrnt](Development.md)

 ## License